 Beyond consistent opposition to Kosovo's independence, Serbia's political leadership is deeply divided.
 After the January 2007 parliamentary elections, President Tadic of the DS and Prime Minister Kostunica of the DSS achieved a hard-fought agreement on forming a new coalition government, with Kostunica remaining Prime Minister.
 President Tadic won a key electoral victory in early 2008 presidential elections over Radical Party candidate Tomislav Nikolic.
-However, the coalition was split on how the Kosovo situation should impact Serbia's relations with the EU, and eventually fell, with early parliamentary elections now scheduled for May 11, 2008.
-A key question will be whether the nationalist Radical Party, for long the largest party in parliament, will be able to assume governing power.20 proclaiming their own independence or appealing to become part of Serbia,21 and exerting pressure on all of Kosovo's Serbs not to cooperate with Pristina.
-Incidents at the border between Serbia and Kosovo, recurrent protests in northern Mitrovica, as well as apparent Serbian involvement in the mid-March courthouse incident in northern Mitrovica, point to this tendency.22 Belgrade's stated intention to hold upcoming state and local elections in Serb-majority municipalities throughout Kosovo on May 11 is another point of contention with international authorities.
-While Kosovo Serb participation in the parliamentary-level Serbian vote is allowed under the Ahtisaari plan, UNMIK views the intended extension of the Serbian municipal vote into Kosovo as "illegal."
+However, the coalition was split on how the Kosovo situation should impact Serbia's relations with the EU, and eventually fell, with early parliamentary elections scheduled for May 11, 2008.
+Tadic's DS party won an important victory in the vote, and may enter into a coalition with the small Socialist Party.20

+While Serbia's government has rejected a military solution to the Kosovo situation, observers are closely watching the extent of Serbian implementation of its "action plan" of retaliatory measures to Kosovo's declared independence.
+Many observers contend that Serbia is focused on hardening the already-existing soft partition of Kosovo, with the Serb-controlled northern portions of Kosovo proclaiming their own independence or appealing to become part of Serbia,21 and exerting pressure on all of Kosovo's Serbs not to cooperate with Pristina.
+Incidents at the border between Serbia and Kosovo, recurrent protests in northern Mitrovica, as well as apparent Serbian involvement in the mid-March courthouse incident in northern Mitrovica, point to this tendency.22 Belgrade's commitment to hold state and local elections in Serb-majority municipalities throughout Kosovo on May 11 has been another point of contention with international authorities.
+While Kosovo Serb participation in the parliamentary-level Serbian vote is allowed under the Ahtisaari plan, UNMIK viewed the intended extension of the Serbian municipal vote into Kosovo as "illegal."
+Many fear that the international community does not have a viable plan to reverse Serbia's moves to strengthen parallel institutions in Serb-majority areas in Kosovo.